econnet/econ/econ-1.0.rst

 - inherited
 - used as pledge for a loan

-Tributes are not for sale, else they would become like `stock`_.
+Tributes are not for sale, else they would become like normal `stock`_.
 Tributes get value in the outside economy only through selling the product.

 .. _`dworkunit`: